sarl/sarl-jekyll-website/docs/official/tutorials/ParallelExecution.md

 In order to allow the parallel treatment of the events by an agent, each event handler, e.g. `on MyEvent` is run in a dedicated thread.

-<caution>In the previous example, there is no warranty about the order of printing of the two messages.
-Because of the parallel execution
+> **_Caution:_** In the previous example, there is no warranty about the order of printing of the two messages.
-of the threads, the `"Agent was spawned"` message may be displayed before the `"Spawn query called"` message.</caution>
+> Because of the parallel execution of the threads, the `"Agent was spawned"` message may be displayed before the `"Spawn query called"` message.

 ## 2. Agent Spawning